oveddan/blog/content/posts/visual_language/my-colors.md

 +++
-title= "My Colors and Compositions" description= "Picking a color scheme that represents me and creating six compositions using it" date= 2017-10-04 tags = ["Visual Language"] categories = ["Visual Language"]
+title= "My Colors and Compositions" description= "Picking a color palette that represents me and creating six compositions using it" featuredImage= "/blog/images/visual_language/colors/color_featured.png" date= 2017-10-04 tags = ["Visual Language"] categories = ["Visual Language"]
 +++

-For this Visual Language [homework assignment](https://itp.nyu.edu/~kd49/design/?page_id=1256), I was tasked to pick a color scheme that represents me, and create six compositions using those colors.
+For this Visual Language [homework assignment](https://itp.nyu.edu/~kd49/design/?page_id=1256), I was tasked to pick a color palette that represents me, and create six compositions using those colors.

-# The Color Scheme
+# The Color Palette

+I wanted a theme with red because this represents it represents love and life, and I believe in living a life doing what you love.
-I chose the theme inspired by *Tame Impala 'Currents'* from [The Day's Color](http://thedayscolor.com/):
+I chose the color palette inspired by *Tame Impala 'Currents'* from [The Day's Color](http://thedayscolor.com/):

 {{<figure src="/blog/images/visual_language/colors/colortheme.png">}}

-The colors in this theme theme are both vibrant and diverse.
-To me, this represents how I'm always learning different things, and using them in innovative ways to create something exciting.
-The red in this theme matches the color of one of my favorite pieces of clothing.
+These colors are both vibrant and diverse.
+To me, they represents how I'm always learning different things, and using them in innovative ways to create something exciting.

 # The Compositions

 {{<figure src="/blog/images/visual_language/colors/breadth.png" caption="Breadth">}}
 Each leaf of this tree represents somethign I've discovered and pursued.
-My path has not gone in a particular direction, but everything I've learned is connected, and can be combined and built upon.
+My path has not gone in a particular direction over a long period of time, but the short paths and pivots are all connected, and can be combined and built upon.

 ---

 {{<figure src="/blog/images/visual_language/colors/monet.png" caption="Monet - Sunset in Venice">}}
-Monet's Sunset in Venice painting in my color scheme.
+Monet's Sunset in Venice painting in my color palette.

 ---